Tuesday, November 28, 2006

-Pandit Hari Chand Akhtar's couplets & his claim on Pakistan!
+Pandit Hari Chand Akhtar's claim on Pakistan and his Urdu couplets

-Pandit Hari Chand Akhtar was a popular Urdu poet and apart from that a great human being whose wit (like Majaz) has acquired the status of a legend.
+Pandit Hari Chand Akhtar was a popular Urdu poet.
+His wit [like poet Majaz] has also been part of Urdu folklore.
 His ghazal with the following couplets finds place in every standard collection of Urdu poetry.

 shabaab aaya, kisii but pe fidaa hone ka waqt aaya